|

 Lightweight

-splitting of the palatal suture (for these, see victims´
+helix or splitting the palatal suture (for these, see victims´

-of front teeth: plate with protrusion springs / screws instead
+incisors: plate with protrusion springs / screws instead of

 Concerning bite